python/cpython/Doc/extending/extending.rst

 important to prevent leaks from happening by having a coding convention or strategy that minimizes this kind of errors.

-Since Python makes heavy use of :cfunc:`malloc` and :cfunc:`free`, it needs a strategy to avoid memory leaks as well as the use of freed memory.
+Since Python makes heavy use of :c:func:`malloc` and :c:func:`free`, it needs a strategy to avoid memory leaks as well as the use of freed memory.
 The chosen method is called :dfn:`reference counting`.
 The principle is simple: every object contains a counter, which is incremented when a reference to the object